Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 I estimate we see $1.5 billion in earnings from this group.

-Other businesses Containing dozens of companies like Precision Castparts, Lubrizol, Marmon, and others, these mostly industrial business will see a negative impact from the current crisis.
+Other businesses containing dozens of companies like Precision Castparts, Lubrizol, Marmon, and others, these mostly industrial businesses will see a negative impact from the current crisis.
 Even past the current crisis, I see Precision Castparts being impacted for a long time and possibly being written down.
-PCP wasn't cheap when Berkshire bought it, and I believe demand for new aircraft and other expensive industrial equipment that use PCC's parts will remain low for an extended period.
+PCP wasn't cheap when Berkshire bought it, and I believe demand for new aircraft and other expensive industrial equipment that use PCP's parts will remain low for an extended period.

 For Q1, I'll estimate $1 billion in earnings from this group.
 This segment could show a loss in Q2.

 "Other" I will estimate as flat for Q1.
-This could also show a loss in future quarters as it includes equity method earnings from Kraft Heinz (KHC), Pilot, Berkadia and Electric Transmission of Texas, among others.
+This could also show a loss in future quarters as it includes equity method earnings from Kraft Heinz, Pilot, Berkadia and Electric Transmission of Texas, among others.

 In total, I expect Q1 operating earnings to come in around $4 billion.